You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [74:25]

 We know that we are endowed with consciousness.
-We all take for granted the presence of mind.
-And yet, when we search for anything which corresponds to our concept of mind, we discover that it is not easy.
-If mind where a thing as we like to think of it, it should have at least location, dimension, qualities such as color, shape, etc. And yet upon examination we discover that mind has none of these.
-Mind also is momentary.
+We all take to granted the presence of mind, and yet When we search for anything which corresponds to our concept of mind, we discover that it is not easy.
+If mind were a thing as we like to think of it, it should have at least location, dimension, qualities such as color, shape, etc. And yet, upon examination, we discover that mind has none of these.
+Mind also is Mind also is momentary.

 [75:36]